 STATUTORY REQUIREMENTS KEY QUESTIONS ACTIVITIES Children show good control and co-ordination in large and small movements.
 They move confidently in a range of ways, safely negotiating space.
 Increasingly follow rules, understanding why they are important.
 Learn ways to feel calm and relaxed.
 Maintains balance using hands and body to stabilise.
 Why is it important to spread out when doing PE lessons?
 Why do we need to look where we are going when moving around the space?
 How can we move our bodies?
 Dressing & undressing for PE.
 Spatial awareness.
 Week 1: Spatial awareness - Go into the hall and think about finding a space.
 Why is it important to be spread out when doing PE?
-Why do w need to look where we are going when moving around the space?
+Why do we need to look where we are going when moving around the space?
 Week 2: Cosmic Yoga - how can we move our bodies?
 Mermaids and Pirates.
 Week 3: Cosmic Yoga - how can we move our bodies?
 Bears and Beavers.
 Week 4: Cosmic Yoga - how can we move our bodies?
 Funny Monkey.
 Week 5: Cosmic Yoga - how can we move our bodies?
 Bees and Bugs.
 Week 6: Cosmic Yoga - how can we move our bodies?
 Mystery and Detective.

-In the Autumn term of Year 1, we begin with travelling in different ways thus developing skills learnt in Reception but showing progress through the use of obstacle courses.
-We also look at gymnastics in the Autumn term.
-There is a focus on apparatus with the key concept of safety in mind.
+In the Autumn term of Year 1, we begin with multi-skills focusing on agility, balance and coordination thus developing skills learnt in Reception.
+We also look at dance in the Autumn term.
 Dance in Year 1 involves exploring movement and remembering a simple phrase in response to a story stimulus.
 The children are able to use and adapt movement skills previously explored.

 In Autumn 2 multi-skills sessions move onto ball skills with a focus on throwing and catching to further develop the children's skills.
+Indoors the children work on gymnastics with a particular focus on using the apparatus, with our key concept of safety in mind.

 In the Spring term of Year 1, we start by playing dodgeball.
 This helps to further develop the children's communication, movement and ball skills.
 The skills used in Reception are revisited and progression is made by introducing point scoring for the children to self manage.
-We also do inside dance which involves exploring movement and remembering a simple phrase in response to a story stimulus.
+We continue inside gymnastics with a focus on linking simple balance, jump and travel actions and remembering short sequences.
+A key skill worked in in year 1 gymnastics is respect when giving feedback about each others performances, thinking about the key concept of fairness and respect.